Funding for Pumpout and Dump Stations - Operation and Maintenance (O&M) Funding

 Activities that are eligible for reimbursement are limited to:

-- Up to $400 for time that paid marina staff spend maintaining and/or operating the pumpout facility.
+- Time that paid marina staff spend maintaining and/or operating the pumpout facility.
 Marinas that use volunteer/unpaid staff are not eligible to claim this expense.

 - Payments to licensed plumbers and/or electricians for service to the pumpout station.